Self-Directed Case Study · Windows Endpoint & Server Administration

 PHASE 07 File Services — CompanyShare Folder with NTFS & Share Permissions

 File sharing in a domain environment brings together everything built so far: users, groups, permissions, and the servers.
-I created a CompanyShare folder on the domain controller under C:\, shared it over the network, and set up the permission matrix: Toronto-Users received Read access at the share level and Modify at the NTFS level; Montreal-Users received Change access at share and Modify at NTFS.
+I created a CompanyShare folder in the domain lab, shared it over the network, and configured layered share and NTFS permissions for the Toronto and Montreal security groups.
 Administrators retained Full Control.

-CompanyShare folder created under C:\ on domain controller
+CompanyShare folder created under C:\ in the domain lab

-CompanyShare folder created under C:\ on domain controller
+CompanyShare folder created under C:\ in the domain lab

 Share permissions — Toronto-Users granted Read access